Lincoln Michel

-Lincoln Michel (born 1982) is an American short story writer, novelist, and editor.
-He is the author of Upright Beasts (Coffee House Press 2015) and The Body Scout (Orbit 2021).
+Lincoln Michel (born 1982) is an American short story writer, novelist, essayist, and editor.
+He is the author of the short story collection Upright Beasts and the novels The Body Scout and Metallic Realms.
+His essays and criticism have appeared in The New York Times, GQ, BOMB, LitHub, and The Guardian.

+Early life and education

+Lincoln Michel grew up outside of Charlottesville, Virginia.
+He received an MFA in Writing from Columbia University, where he studied under writers Sam Lipstye, Ben Marcus, and Rebecca Curtis.

+He has received awards and residencies from The Millay Colony, VCCA, LMCC, The Mastheads, and Lighthouse Works.

 Career

-Lincoln Michel was the co-founder and co-editor of Gigantic.
+Michel was the co-founder and co-editor of Gigantic.
 From 2014 to 2017, he was the Editor-in-Chief of Electric Literature.
 He is known for his "genre-bending" stories.
-His short stories have been published in Noon, The Paris Review, Granta, Tin House, Fantasy and Science Fiction, and The Believer.
+His short stories have been published in Noon, The Paris Review, Granta, Tin House, Fantasy and Science Fiction, The Believer, and Lightspeed Magazine.
 He won a 2015 Pushcart Prize.

-His debut novel The Body Scout was published in 2021 and received critical acclaim.
-The New York Times called the novel “timeless and original" and "a wild ride, sad and funny, surreal and intelligent.”
-Boing Boing described it as "a modern cyberpunk classic."
-He has taught at the Columbia University School of the Arts and Sarah Lawrence College.
+His debut novel, The Body Scout, was published in 2021 and received critical acclaim.
+The New York Times named the novel one of the ten best SFF books of 2021.
+The New York Times also called it "timeless and original" and "a wild ride, sad and funny, surreal and intelligent."
+Boing Boing described the book as "a modern cyberpunk classic."
+Esquire named it one of the 50 Best Science Fiction Books of All Time and called it: "A breathlessly paced techno-thriller characterized by stunning, spiky worldbuilding."

+His third book, Metallic Realms, was named one of "The 35 Best Books of 2025" by Esquire.

+Michel teaches speculative fiction writing at Columbia University School of the Arts and Sarah Lawrence College.

+Michel and editor Nadxieli Nieto have co-edited three anthologies together.
+Their second anthology, Tiny Crimes: Very Short Tales of Mystery and Murder, was a finalist for the 2018 Shirley Jackson Award.
+Their third anthology, a book of horror flash fiction stories titled Tiny Nightmares: Very Short Tales of Horror, was a finalist for the 2020 Shirley Jackson Award.

+Personal life

+He lives in Brooklyn, New York.